 At 8:55, I closed the windows, turned on all the fans, the vacuum cleaner, and all the radios and TVs in the house full blast.
 The radios and TVs were on different stations.
 I put earplugs in MY ears.
 But for the next two hours, Conner stayed in the middle of the floor or moved into his favorite spots in different rooms, which was his normal routine.
 Yippee!!!
 It worked.
 Dog fear of fireworks cured!

 But sometimes I bask in glory before it’s time.
 I turned on the eleven o’clock news, and what’s the first news story?
 Fireworks.
 He went under the bed and stayed there all night but came out on his own in the morning and went for a walk with no problem and then ate breakfast.
 Ta-da!
 Hearing fireworks on TV was nowhere near as frightening to him as hearing it live in the neighborhood.

 I think this went well because we had previously worked on Conner’s other fears and he had overcome those.

 Helping your dog overcome his fears can be a long process, but it is so gratifying.
 If your dog has generalized fears and especially fear of noises other than fireworks, it may not work. or it may take longer than just one evening, so start a few days before and slowly build up the volume.
-Then on the 4th or the 31st, start about 9:00 with the TVs and radios on — don’t use the vacuum if he is afraid of it — and put them at normal volume.
+Then on July 4th or December 31st, start about 9:00 with the TVs and radios on — don’t use the vacuum if he is afraid of it — and put them at normal volume.
 Gradually increase the volume throughout the evening as long as your dog is comfortable.
 If he becomes uncomfortable, then stop.
 But remember, this method may not work for your dog.

 Take him for his potty walk before the “official” fireworks display begins.
 Have him on leash and check to see that his collar is secure so he cannot slip out of it because there are always neighborhood people with their own fireworks.
 And be sure he is wearing ID tags with current information just in case he does escape.